What is Ecology and Environment?

 • Global Ecology

-• The effect of change in energy and matter exchange on the function and distribution of organism in environment.
+• The effect of change in energy and matter exchange on the function and distribution of organisms in the environment.

 When and how the ecology started?